Monash-FIT3170/Shazam-3-Scrum-Unleashed/README.md

 - Occasionally the test will stall when a client browser fails to join, this can be fixed by manually clicking the join button.
 - Occasionally a client browser will not be updated on a match start, refreshing will connect the client.

+## Developed Application
+The developed application is currently available [here](https://3170.fit/) to be enjoyed.